MicrosoftDocs/fabric-docs/docs/cicd/git-integration/conflict-resolution.md

 ## Revert to a previous synced state

 If you revert to a previous synced state, you lose the changes made in one of the locations.
-Use the undo command in the workspace to revert to last synced state.
+If you revert the git branch, Use the undo command in the workspace to revert to last synced state.
 To revert to the prior synced state, do one of the following steps:

 - Return the workspace to the last synced state by using the [Undo](./git-get-started.md#commit-changes-to-git) command.